VCVRack/Rack/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please read https://github.com/VCVRack/Rack/issues/730 before posting any code or terminal output.
+See https://github.com/VCVRack/Rack/issues/1021 for issue report standards and https://github.com/VCVRack/Rack/issues/730 before posting any code or terminal output.

 Operating system(s):
 Version of Rack if using official binary, or commit hash and branch if compiling from source: